EPIC CA Fails: A History of Certificate Authority Incidents (2008–2025)

 September 2015

-Human Error Mis-issues test certificates without review by authentication personal.
+Human Error Mis-issued test certificates without review by authentication personnel.

 Comodo